mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ## Discussions and Future Works

-With the arrival of generative AI, we are facing a hardware availability issue.
-The ability to bring a broad spectrum of hardware devices and make them performant is more important than ever.
-In this post, we show that with the right software support, AMD GPU can get to CUDA-level performance on large-language model inference for the latency sensitive use cases.

-Although our study focuses on consumer-grade GPUs, our experience is that as we optimize for 4090, we also observe correlated performance improvements on A10g and A100.
-So we are confident that the study generalizes to server-grade GPUs and will update our study once we have access to those devices.
+**ML compilation (MLC) solves hardware scarcity.** Hardware availability has become a pressing issue in the age of generative AI.
+Our study reveals that AMD GPUs, with adept software support from MLC techniques, can rival CUDA-level performance for low-latency LLM inference at more friendly FLOPs-per-dollar.
 With the set of evidence so far, we believe that with the right price and availability, AMD GPUs can start to be effective for LLM inference.

+**Generalizable performance on both cloud and consumer GPUs, NVIDIA and AMD GPUs.** Furthermore, as a universal deployment technique, MLC provides performant backends for CUDA, ROCm, Vulkan, Metal, Vulkan, and OpenCL.
+Although this study focuses on consumer-grade GPUs, we observe that optimizations for one GPU model usually can be generalizable, for example, from RTX 4090 to A100 and A10g, from RTX 3090Ti to RX 7900 XTX.
+We are confident that this generalization happens universally, and will update our study once we have access to more cloud and consumer-class GPUs.

-This post is part of an ongoing effort on bringing high-performance universal deployment via MLC.
+**Ongoing efforts.** This post is part of an ongoing effort that brings high-performance universal deployment via MLC.
 We are also actively working on several areas that can generalize our study.
 - Enable batching and multi-GPU support.
-- Bringing connections to the PyTorch ecosystem.
+- Integration with PyTorch ecosystem.
-- Enabling more quantization and model architectures.
+- Empowering more quantization and model architectures.
-- Enabling more automatic hardware backend optimizations.
+- Bringing in more automatic optimizations on more hardware backends.

 ## Links